AM enjoys sharing their many thoughts about movies and actors.

-Playing the sharp-tongued Eames, whose speciality is forgery and identity theft, Tom holds his own against stars such as Leonardo DiCaprio, Cillian Murphy and Joseph Gordon-Levitt.
-The crowing moment comes when he one ups Joseph Gordon-Levitt by pulling out a weapon twice as big as his.
+Playing the sharp-tongued Eames, whose specialty is forgery and identity theft, Tom holds his own against stars such as Leonardo DiCaprio, Cillian Murphy, and Joseph Gordon-Levitt.
+The crowning moment comes when he one-ups Joseph Gordon-Levitt by pulling out a weapon twice as big as his.
 Tom describes his character as "an old Graham Greene-type diplomat, sort of faded and shabby."
 His performance got him a lot of notice in the industry as well as mainstream recognition.
 Eames is known as one of Christopher Nolan's most underrated characters brought to life by Hardy's charm and wits.

 Eames (Tom Hardy) and Arthur (Joseph Gordon-Levitt)